ebp-group/walkalytics-clients/Readme.md

 ## OpenLayers

-This example shows the walking time isochrone on an [OpenLayers][] webmap.
+This example shows the walking isochrone on an [OpenLayers][] webmap.
 To use this example get a "Starter key" from <https://dev.walkalytics.com> and change the following line in `index.html`: